mjirv/JoinDB/README.md

 # JoinDB
 Spin up a data warehouse in under 5 minutes!
-Joiner lets you easily join across all your databases and even CSVs in minutes.
+JoinDB lets you easily join across all your databases and even CSVs in minutes.
 No complex ETLs or integration projects required.

 _For [Joiner](getjoiner.com), a hosted Data Warehouse based on JoinDB, check out www.getjoiner.com._